pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 ## Organization Identity Providers

 A Pulumi organization can use the Pulumi identity provider or a third-party identity provider.
-If using a third-party identity provider all members need to be a member of the third-party identity provider in order to join a Pulumi organization.
+If using a third-party identity provider all members need to belong to the third-party identity provider in order to join a Pulumi organization.

 For example, if a Pulumi organization, is backed by a GitHub organization, then only members